Black Friday 2018 Gaming PC Update

-With PC gaming getting stronger day by day, enthusiasts know that nothing beats the quality of gameplay you can get with a desktop built for gaming, despite the simplicity that comes with gaming consoles and handheld devices.
-Today, every gaming PC buyer desires to get a PC with the graphics power necessary to drive the latest games on a full HD of 1080 pixels monitor at exquisite detail settings.
-Regardless of your gaming here is a list of the best gaming PCs of 2018 for every type of gamer.
+With PC gaming getting stronger day by day, enthusiasts know that nothing beats the quality of gameplay you can get with a desktop built for gaming, despite the simplicity that comes with consoles and handheld devices.
+Today, every gamer desires a machine with the graphics power necessary to drive the latest games on a full HD, 4K, 144hz or VR!
+Regardless of your requirements here is a list of the best gaming PC's 2019 has to offer gamers.

 Being one of the most attractive desktops one can buy, Alienware’s Aurora R7 boasts of sleek gray panels and three-way LED lights that have become a common norm of just about every Alienware machine.
 The design also features vented middle panels and ergonomic handles for ease of lifting.